aelzenaar/ncea-notes/README.md

    and proves various identities, with a view towards mix of geometric and analytical thinking.
 4. Calculus (91578 and 91579). a [set of notes](L3%20Maths/Calculus/bookform.pdf) containing both tutorial session material and homeworks with material ranging in difficulty from achieved to outstanding scholarship.
-5. Algebra (91577): a set of notes entitled [_Solutions_](L3%20Maths/Algebra/solutions.pdf) designed for self-study for scholarship students
+5. Algebra (91577). a set of notes entitled [_Solutions_](L3%20Maths/Algebra/solutions.pdf) designed for self-study for scholarship students
    (with [full answers to exercises](L3%20Maths/Algebra/solutions2.pdf)).
 There are a number of sections for further reading beyond the required material.
-6. [WIP] Conic Sections.
+6. Conic sections (91573). a [set of notes](L3%20Maths/Geometry/geometry.pdf) in the form of a sequence of exercises.
 This is currently a WIP.

 One should note that the majority of my notes are at a slightly higher level than is strictly required.
 As such, students should be guided through skipping or only lightly touching some sections (for example, the functional definition of the trig functions in my